Updated: Aug 16

 A trip on the RijnWaalpad.
 Note: part of this video is sped up significantly.

 How does the route measure up to usability principles?
 Is it intuitive for the everyday person to navigate?
 Are all different types of people able to meet their needs and integrate the bike into their lives here?

 One way to investigate these questions is to conduct a Heuristic Evaluation (done above).
-The one conducted shows that the RijnWaalpad is usable by everyday people across a range of best-practice design principles.
-Experiencing the view from the bridge on the approach to downtown Nijmegen (below) is a great bonus to a path that meets people's basic needs.
+A Heuristic Evaluation estimates the usability of an interface (in our case, a bike path) through examining its adherence to universal principles of design.
+The one conducted shows that the RijnWaalpad excels in accessibility: it is low-stress and usable by everyday people with a range of riding preferences.
+The hierarchy of needs heuristic is also present: experiencing the view from the bridge on the approach to downtown Nijmegen (below) is a great bonus to a path that meets people's basic needs.

 The main area where it scores lower is consistency.
 A reason for this is that it is a much longer route than the other pieces of infrastructure that this blog series has looked at, so this is not an apples-to-apples comparison.

 The RijnWaalpad puts a lot of thought into creating a fast, comfortable riding experience.
 Instead of dividing neighborhoods like a motor vehicle freeway, it connects them.
 It is wonderful example of cycling experience.

 For the seventh and final post of this series, we will look at the Davis Greenbelt, a circular network of linear parks and bike routes in a small California city.

 The F325 Fast Cycle Route Arnhem – Nijmegen

 RijnWaalpad - a cycle highway with (almost) no interruptions